exercism/docs/anatomy/tracks/concept-exercises.md

   - `solution`: the [stub implementation file(s)](./#filestubimplementation) (required)
   - `test`: the [test file(s)](./#filetests) (required)
   - `exemplar`: the [exemplar implementation file(s)](./#fileexemplarimplementation) (required)
+  - `editor`: other files shown as read-only in the editor (optional)
 - `language_versions`: Language version requirements (optional)
 - `blurb`: A short description of this exercise.
 Its length must be <= 350.
 Markdown is _not_ supported (required)
 - `source`: The source this exercise is based on (optional)